rachelywong/Hatch_and_Ratch/docs/_build/html/_sources/Arrays.md

-Arrays
+Arrays & Strings
 =======================

-This is a section about arrays.
+This is a section about arrays & strings.